Zankoku-Okuno/blag/site/journal/clock.md

 The clock will therefore require my latitude and information about daylight savings.

 Knowing the weather is important on a daily basis to determine my carrying an umbrella and wearing coats.
-If I know temperature, precipitation, and wind, I should be pretty good.
+If I know temperature, precipitation, wind, and cloud cover, I should be pretty good.
 I haven't decided on actual temperature or adjusted for wind chill &c.

 I've always wanted to learn stars but I don't have a good method.